-- 1. Start with a nearly full freshwater tank. - Dilute 4 tablespoons of household bleach for each 10 gallons of tank capacity into a gallon of water. - 3.
+- 1. Start with a nearly full freshwater tank. - 2.
+Turn the water heater off (if applicable) and let the water cool. - Dilute 4 tablespoons of household bleach for each 10 gallons of tank capacity into a gallon of water. - 4.
 Add the chlorine/water solution to the water tank.
-(Never pour straight bleach into the freshwater tank.) - One faucet at a time, let the chlorinated water run through them for one or two minutes.
+(Never pour straight bleach into the freshwater tank.)

+- 5. One faucet at a time, let the chlorinated water run through them for one or two minutes.
 (Hot water will take longer due to hot water tank.)
 You should be able to smell the chlorine.
-(Make sure you are using the water pump and not an external water supply.) - 5.
-Top off the freshwater tank and let stand for at least three hours overnight is better. - 6.
-Completely drain the system by flushing the faucets for several minutes each.
-Open the freshwater tank drain valve to speed up emptying the tank and open the hot water tank drain plug (if applicable) and drain until it is empty. - 7.
-Close all valves and faucets and install all drain plugs. - 8.
-Fill the water tank with fresh water. - 9.
+(Make sure you are using the water pump and not an external water supply.) - 6.
+Top off the freshwater tank and let stand for at least three hours overnight is better. - Completely drain the system by flushing the faucets for several minutes each.
+Open the freshwater tank drain valve to speed up emptying the tank and open the hot water tank drain plug (if applicable) and drain until it is empty. - 8.
+Close all valves and faucets and install all drain plugs. - 9.
+Fill the water tank with fresh water. - 10.
 Flush each faucet for several minutes each, repeating until the tank is again empty.
-(Make sure you are using the water pump and not an external water supply.) - 10.
+(Make sure you are using the water pump and not an external water supply.) - 11.
 Fill the tank again.
 The water should now be safe to drink.
 If the chlorine odor is too strong, you can repeat the freshwater flush.